btorreskunai/Kunai-handbook/Employment Policies/Working Remotely.md

 A non-exhaustive list of things to ensure are in order are:

-* You will have a fast, consistent wi-fi connection
+* You will have a fast, consistent Wi-Fi connection
 * You will have a distraction-free environment to work in
 * You will have a quiet, private place to take phone calls and meetings
 * You will be able to work a full workday every day you're working remotely